pyOpenSci/handbook/organization/social-media-blog.md

 The weekly LinkedIn newsletter has three main categories:

 * The monthly round-up edition, sharing and celebrating pyOpenSci and community wins over the past month
-* A monthly "Community News" edition, which shares conversations, discussions, and decisions that have taken place in Slack as well as on Discourse and GitHub, that are relevant to the broader community
+* A monthly "Community News" edition, which shares conversations, discussions, and decisions that have taken place in Slack as well as on GitHub, that are relevant to the broader community
 * Re-posts of interesting pyOpenSci blog posts

 These posts are all structured as blog posts, using appropriate heading and subheading formats within LinkedIn.
 In fact, all of our newsletters are first published on the pyOpenSci blog, and should follow the same tone and format.